srijan-paul/blog/11ty/bfinbf.md

 Meep still leaves many features to be desired:

 - Support for numbers larger than 1 byte.
-- N-d arrays (this is an easy one, I was just lazy / tired).
+- N-d arrays (this is an easy one to implement).
 - Functions, more flow control.
 - Heap allocation and passing/copying strings and arrays by reference.